Symplectic Kloosterman Sums and Poincar\'e Series: Abstract

 \section{Abstract}

-We prove power-saving bounds for general Kloosterman sums on $\Sp(4)$ associated to all Weyl elements via a stratification argument coupled with p-adic stationary phase methods.
-We relate these Kloosterman sums to the Fourier coefficients of $\Sp(4)$ Poincare series.
+We prove power-saving bounds for general Kloosterman sums on $\Sp(4)$ associated to all Weyl elements via a stratification argument coupled with $p$-adic stationary phase methods.
+We relate these Kloosterman sums to the Fourier coefficients of $\Sp(4)$ Poincaré series.